-- 4.2.1 Publications may print endorsements for particular candidates as often as they please. - 4.2.2 All organizations are allowed to publicly endorse candidates, as long as it does not violate clauses 2.8.1 and 2.8.2 (above). - 4.2.3 Student organizations are prohibited from mass Hinman mailing or e-mailing to campus (e.g.; emailing the Campus Events listsery) for campaign purposes. - 4.2.4 Once an organization chooses to endorse a candidate, it may send one, and only one, email to its membership lists outlining its an endorsement and why it chose to endorse its selected candidate. - 4.2.5 Members of an organization may send emails, leaving the recipient list unsuppressed, to their organization with their own individual support for a certain candidate.
+- 4.2.1 Publications may print endorsements for particular candidates as often as they please. - 4.2.2 All organizations are allowed to publicly endorse candidates, as long as it does not violate clauses 2.8.1 and 2.8.2 (above). - 4.2.3 Student organizations are prohibited from mass Hinman mailing or e-mailing to campus (e.g.; emailing the Campus Events listserv and VOX Daily) for campaign purposes. - 4.2.4 Once an organization chooses to endorse a candidate, it may send one, and only one, email to its membership lists outlining its endorsement and why it chose to endorse its selected candidate.
+EPAC must be CC'd on any and all candidate endorsements made by campus organizations. - 4.2.5 Members of an organization may send emails or GroupMe messages, leaving the recipient list unsuppressed, to their organization with their own individual support for a certain candidate.
 However, a non-member cannot blitz an organization membership list. - 4.2.6 Members of organizational list-serves (e.g.; a Greek house list-serve as opposed to the Generic Good Morning Message list-serve) may email out to these list-serves, but students unaffiliated with these list-serves may not email out to them. - 4.2.7 Organizations are prohibited from using coercive measures to force members to vote for specific candidates.
 EPAC reserves the right to determine if a measure is coercive, at penalty of disqualification.